mobgen/halo-documentation/pages/ios/notifications/ios_notifications_overview.md

 Adding notifications to a HALO-powered application from the SDK point of view is just as simple as instantiating a notifications addon and registering it within the core.

+{% include warning.html content="HALO will handle the download of all necessary dependencies to use the Firebase push notifications SDK.
+Do not duplicate Firebase libraries on your project or you will not receive correctly push notifications." %}

 But in order to do that, the Framework needs to be added as a dependency to the project:

 <ul class="nav nav-tabs">